 Report a problem

-▶ In an emergency: dial 112 (European emergency number).
+In case of an emergency, call 112 (European emergency number).

 (1) To reach the starting point, park at the cable car parking lot in Crozet.
 Take the road to the right of the cable car and continue for about 700 m on Route de la Thène before finding a trail that branches off to the left and begins with a footbridge.